 - HubSpot’s 20 Most Highly Rated Sales Books of All Time

-Nearly a decade since the book’s original publication, the term “go-giver” has become shorthand for a defining set of values embraced by hundreds of thousands of people around the world.
-This new expanded edition (October 2015) includes the text of the original business parable, together with a foreword by Arianna Huffington, a new introduction, a discussion guide, and a Q&A with the authors.
+Since the book’s publication the term “go-giver” has become shorthand for a defining set of values embraced by millions of people around the world.
+The expanded edition (October 2015) includes the text of the original business parable, together with a foreword by Arianna Huffington, a new introduction, a discussion guide, and a Q&A with the authors.

 In December 2015, we released A Teacher’s Guide to The Go-Giver: A Curriculum for Making a Difference.

 The Go-Giver — Over One Million Copies Sold!

 First, what is “expanded” about this edition?
 Since the story stays exactly the same, here is what we added to bring more value to you: